Garden Planting by Phases of the Moon

 Scientific studies have shown this gardening concept has merit.
 And as

-testimonial, there are many, many gardeners who swear by it and therefore,
+testimonial, many, many gardeners swear by it and plant by it.

 Buy a Composter now